ConnorFriday-code/art-flight/README.md

 * A "favourite" system inside the website itself, to help a user quick find their reguluar artists
 * A rating system for users to rate an artist
 * A report system to report scams and other issues
+* For commissions remaining number to automatically go down once an artist accepts a commission

 #### CRUD